Search This Blog

 52What is a Stereogenic Centre?Any point in a molecule where the interchange of two groups leads to a stereoisomer (includes chiral centre and C=C double bond).

-53Which common form of substituted cyclohexane is typically achiral due to a plane of symmetry?Trans-1,4-disubstituted cyclohexane.
+53Which form of cyclohexane is achiral due to a plane of symmetry?Trans-1,4-disubstituted cyclohexane.

-54What is the relationship between the stability of the eclipsed conformation of Butane and its optical activity?Conformations are interconvertible, so the overall molecule is optically inactive.
+54Relationship between stability of eclipsed butane and optical activity?Conformations are interconvertible, so overall molecule is inactive.

 Part 6: Quickfire Revision and Numerical Application